wlsf82/el-genio/README.md

 Run `npm run install:all` to install all the necessary dependencies.

-## Tests

-Run `npm test` to run the tests in headless mode.

-Or, run `npm cy:open` to open the Cypress App and run the tests in interactive mode.

 ## Running the app

 Run `npm start` to start the client and server.